microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/01-data-ingest.md

   - N/A
 - Headers
   - content-type: application/json
 - Request will be a `ccfapp.Request` object.
 We will interrogate the `ccfapp.Request` object to extract the user or member and [authenticate them via certificates](#security).
-We will read the request body as a JSON.
+We will read the request body as JSON.
 - API Status Codes
   - OK
     - Status: 200